rishabh-jain424/open-source-applications-or-tools/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-> ### “In real open source , you have the right to control your own destiny. — Linus Torvalds”
+> ### “In real open source , you have the right to control your own destiny." — Linus Torvalds

-#### A curated list of awesome resources to help you build the next application.
+### A curated list of awesome resources to help you build the next application.
-##### Feel free to add new category/tools that will help in making app.
+#### Feel free to add new category/tools that will help in making app.

+## Add new category/tools in <ins>index.md</ins> file.
+Below one is for reference only but you are free to update README file.

 ### Integrated Development Environments (IDEs)